AlessioMonacchia/Thesis/README.md

 Overall, our findings affirm the viability of the proposed approach, integrating UAV technology and machine learning, for evaluating flower cover and bee abundance and diversity.
 This method has the potential to evolve into a valuable tool for large-scale, standardized, and cost-effective assessments of flower cover and the quality of bee habitats.
-Additionally, the inclusion of the UV spectrum among the remote sensing tools for monitoring bees and their habitat quality demonstrates promising enhancements in the field of bee conservation.
+Additionally, the inclusion of the UV spectrum among the remote sensing tools for monitoring bees and their habitat quality demonstrates promising enhancements in the field of bee conservation."